-Next-generation firewalls (NGFWs) ably protect enterprise networks from intrusions and attacks with integrated network security platforms that include in-line deep packet inspection firewalls, intrusion prevention systems (IPSes), application inspection and control, SSL/SSH inspection, website filtering and quality of service/bandwidth management.
-Once an organization has decided to go this route, choosing the best next-generation firewall for its IT environment can be a challenging process, however.
+Next-generation firewalls protect enterprise networks from intrusions and attacks with integrated network security platforms that include inline deep packet inspection firewalls, intrusion prevention systems, application inspection and control, SSL/SSH inspection, website filtering and quality of service and bandwidth management.

-Questions to consider when looking for the best NGFW vendor product include: What is their product line?
-Is their NGFW for cloud service providers, large enterprises, or small and medium-sized businesses?
-What are the NGFW features that come with the base product?
-What features need an extra license(s)?
+Questions to consider when looking for the best NGFW vendor product include: What is the company's product line?
+Are its next-generation firewalls for cloud service providers, large enterprises, or SMBs?
+What NGFW features come with the base product?
+What features need an extra license?
 How is the firewall sold and priced?
-What differentiates their product from other vendor products?
+What differentiates one product from another?

 Who is the NGFW for?

-All NGFWs are designed to protect mid to large enterprises.
-Cisco, Check Point, Fortinet, Barracuda and Juniper, however, also offer NGFW products for small to medium-sized businesses (SMBs).
-All the NGFWs covered in this article, meanwhile, support both virtual and physical deployments, as well as deployments in cloud environments such as Azure and AWS.
+All NGFWs are designed to protect midsize to large enterprises.
+Cisco, Check Point, Fortinet, Barracuda and Juniper, however, also offer NGFW products for SMBs.
+All the NGFWs examined in this article, meanwhile, support both virtual and physical deployments, as well as deployments in cloud environments, such as Azure, AWS and Google Cloud Platform.

 What features are available?

-Common features available in all NGFW products include unified threat management (UTM), nondisruptive in bump-in-the-wire configuration, NAT, stateful packet inspection, virtual private network (VPN), integrated signature-based IPS engine and application awareness.
-They also tend to include the ability to incorporate information from outside the firewall (e.g., directory-based policy, blacklists, whitelists, among others), provide an upgrade path to include future information feeds and security threats, and offer SSL decryption to enable the identification of undesirable encrypted applications.
+Common features available in all NGFW products include unified threat management (UTM), non-disruptive inline bump-in-the-wire configuration, network address translation, stateful packet inspection, VPN, integrated signature-based intrusion protection systems (IPS) engine and application awareness.
+They also tend to include the ability to incorporate information from outside the firewall -- including directory-based policy, blacklists and whitelists.
+In addition, they provide an upgrade path to include future information feeds and security threats and offer SSL decryption to enable the identification of undesirable encrypted applications.

-Noncommon NGFW features vary by vendor, so this is where organizations can start to differentiate between products and choose the best NGFW for them.
+Uncommon NGFW features vary by vendor, so this is where organizations can start to differentiate between products:

-- Cisco provides application visibility and control as part of the base configuration at no cost, but separate licenses are required for next-generation intrusion prevention systems (NGIPS), advanced malware protection and URL filtering.
+- Cisco provides application visibility and control as well as next-generation intrusion prevention, advanced malware protection and URL filtering.

 How is the NGFW sold, licensed and priced?

 When an organization purchases a product, it receives a copy of the software or appliance and a license to use it.
-It doesn't actually own the software -- ownership rights belong to the software company, and customers are limited by the terms and conditions (T&C) of the license.
+The company doesn't actually own the software -- ownership rights belong to the software company, and customers are limited by the terms and conditions of the license.
 All NGFW products are licensed per physical device.
-Additional licenses are required for the noncommon features stated above.
-Closely read the T&Cs to determine what services are available in the base NGFW products and what services require an additional license.
+Additional licenses are required for uncommon features.
+Organizations should closely read the terms and conditions to determine what services are available in the base NGFW products and what services require additional licenses.

-While Check Point and Fortinet are sold through channel organizations, the remaining NGFW vendors sell direct and channel partners.
-All NGFW products, meanwhile, are priced by scale based on the type of hardware utilized and the service contract.
-Of particular importance are the wide price range differences not just between vendors, but between the various offerings from individual vendors are of particular importance.
+While Check Point and Fortinet sell through channel organizations, the other NGFW vendors profiled here sell direct and through channel partners.
+All NGFW products, meanwhile, are priced by scale based on the type of hardware used and the service contract.
+The wide price range differences not just between vendors, but between the various offerings from individual vendors are of particular importance.
 Companies should do a comprehensive next-generation firewall cost comparison when looking into purchasing a NGFW.

-While pricing structure appears disparate, similarities do exist in the lower-end product lines -- the smaller the NGFW need, the simpler the pricing.
+While the pricing structure appears disparate, similarities do exist in the lower-end product lines.
+The smaller the NGFW needed, the simpler the pricing.
 The larger the enterprise and volume purchase potential, the greater the disparity, but also the greater the bargaining power on the part of the customer.

 Licenses typically come in one-, two- and three-year subscriptions.
 Some vendors also offer five-year subscriptions.
 As the number of users increase, volume discounts often apply.
-We generally recommend not paying MSRP on security products; however, keep in mind that vendors tend to be less flexible with single purchases.
-One approach is to time purchases for month- or quarter-end, as vendor personnel at these times are often under pressure to meet and exceed sales quotas.
+K3DES generally recommends not paying retail price on security products; however, keep in mind that vendors tend to be less flexible with single purchases.
+One approach is to time purchases for month or quarter end, as vendors are often under pressure to meet and exceed sales quotas.